Sorry, this program is not available for local students.

 - develop your cross-cultural skills and knowledge of other cultures

-- connect you with experienced teaching staff who are immersed in the language and associated culture you have chosen.
+- connect you with experienced teaching staff who are immersed in the language you have chosen and its associated culture

 RMIT offers four main languages in part-time mode: